Outcomes4Me Secures $21M in Funding Learn more >>

 If the potential cost of BRCA testing feels overwhelming, please know that you don’t have to figure it out alone.
 Many avenues for financial support are designed to make this crucial health information more accessible.
 From discounts offered directly by labs to assistance from dedicated nonprofit organizations, you have options.
 Let’s walk through some of the most common ways to find financial help, so you can focus on what matters most: your health.

-Lab Discounts and Sliding-Scale Fees
+Ask About Lab Discounts and Sliding-Scale Options

 A great first step is to ask the testing lab directly about their financial assistance options.
 Many labs have programs specifically for patients who are uninsured, underinsured, or facing financial hardship.
 They often use a sliding-scale fee structure, which adjusts the cost based on your income and household size.
 For those paying out of pocket, some labs offer a discounted self-pay price that can be significantly lower than the amount billed to insurance.
 For example, you might find tests starting around $250, though this can vary.
 Don’t hesitate to inquire about these programs; it’s a common question they are prepared to answer.

-Nonprofits and National Assistance Programs
+Finding Help from Nonprofits and National Programs

 Beyond the labs themselves, a number of nonprofit organizations are dedicated to helping people access genetic testing.
 These groups often provide grants or direct financial aid to cover some or all of the costs.
 Programs like FORCE (Facing Our Risk of Cancer Empowered) offer resources and guidance on finding assistance.
 It’s also worth checking with national cancer organizations, as they may have partnerships or funds available.
 These programs exist to ease the financial burden, ensuring that cost isn’t a barrier to getting the information you need for your health.